camicroscope/caMicroscope/README.md

+# caMicroscope
-## caMicroscope - A Web Based Annotation and Visualization Platform for Digitized Whole Slide Images
+## A Web Based Annotation and Visualization Platform for Digitized Whole Slide Images

 #### Develop branch build status:
 [![Build Status](https://travis-ci.org/camicroscope/caMicroscope.svg?branch=develop)](https://travis-ci.org/camicroscope/caMicroscope)

+## About

+caMicroscope is a HTML5 image viewer optimized for large bio-medical image data viewing, with a strong emphasis on cancer pathology.

+The Image Viewer server is based on the IIPImage server(http://iipimage.sourceforge.net/) which is an Fast CGI module and OpenSeaDragon(https://openseadragon.github.io/) which is a deep zoom image viewer.

+## Usage

+caMicroscope should be deployed as part of a stack; for further information see the [caMicroscope distribution repository](https://github.com/camicroscope/Distro).

+## Core Features

+* Variable resolution browser rendering of slide images of multiple formats

+* Segmentation analysis on user-selected regions

+* Annotation drawing and sharing

+## Contributors
 Ameen Kazerouni <ameen.kazerouni@emory.edu>

+Alina Jasniewski

 Ashish Sharma <ashish.sharma@emory.edu>

+Feiqiao "Bridge" Wang

 [Ganesh Iyer](http://ganeshiyer.net) <ganesh.iyer@emory.edu>